My Story

 My Journey

-I’m driven by curiosity, understanding, and a desire to create environments that foster growth and collaboration.
-Before becoming an Instructional Designer, I spent over a decade working in social work and mental health, helping individuals, teams, and organizations navigate challenges and build meaningful solutions.
-That work taught me how to listen deeply, ask the right questions, and design with intention.
+I’m driven by curiosity, a desire to understand, and a passion for creating environments that foster growth and collaboration.
+Before becoming an Instructional Designer, I spent over a decade helping individuals, teams, and organizations navigate challenges and build meaningful solutions as a social worker and therapist.
+These experiences taught me how to ask the right questions, develop thoughtful learning objectives, and design with intention.

+I have completed The eLearning Designers’ Academy and Camtasia’s Certificate Program.
+I am also a national member of the Association of Talent Development(ATD).
 I hold a Master’s degree in Social Work from the University of Maryland and a Bachelor’s degree in International Politics from North Carolina State University.
-I have also completed Mediation training at Montgomery College and Tim Slade’s Instructional Design Academy.

 My Experience